 While parades are one of the most known Mardi Gras traditions, grand and spectacular Mardi Gras balls hold a special place in Mardi Gras tradition.
-Balls are formal parties hosted by a specific krewe as a celebration for their members.
-As a city known for their extravagant parties, Mardi Gras balls are no different.
+A ball is a formal party hosted by a specific krewe as a celebration for their members.
 These events often include costumes, dancing, music, food, and anything else needed to have a night fit for royalty.

 Mardi Gras balls often involve rituals and intricate codes that have been passed down through history.
-Majority of Mardi Gras balls are private affairs, often needing invitations to even attend.
-Original invitations were die-cut and printed in Paris, making them a hot commodity.
-So hot that sometimes prominent figures do not even make the cut, including governors, making people feel less left out when not receiving invitations.
+The majority of Mardi Gras balls are private affairs, often needing invitations in order to attend.
+Original invitations were die-cut and printed in Paris, making them a hot commodity to the point that some prominent figures do not even make the cut, including governors.
 Today, invitations can be considered valuable works of art, resulting in colorful and beautiful designs often being framed as collectors’ items.

 Mardi Gras Balls can be considered social climbing events, resulting in a lavish affair.
 Ball gowns are a must for women attendees.
 Debutantes, making their formal introduction into society, hoped to be issued a “call-out” card.
 These cards result in a dance with an attending male member.

-The highlight of the evening including the cutting of the Mardi Gras cake, otherwise known as the Gateau de Rois.
+The highlight of the evening includes the cutting of the Mardi Gras cake, otherwise known as the Gateau de Rois.
 Tradition states that whoever finds the bean in their piece of cake would have to host the next ball.
-As a result, Mardi Gras balls are full of good food and good times.
+Mardi Gras balls are always full of good food and good times.

 It is believed that the first ball was held by the Mistick Krewe of Comus in the year of 1857.
 This ball was held at the Gaiety Theatre, later called the Varieties Theatre, up until 1868 when it moved to the new Varieties Theatre.

 The first Krewe of Rex balls began in 1873 and were held in the Exposition Hall until 1906.
-In 1907, Rex began to hold its ball at The Athenaeum when this tradition continued until 1929.
+In 1907, Rex began to hold its ball at The Athenaeum; this tradition continued until 1929.
 This ball marks the only appearance of Enrico Caruso, legendary tenor, in June of 1920.

 Tableau Vivant, otherwise known as “living picture”, is known as setting a group of costumed individuals in carefully arranged static poses within a set and its related props.
-Its purpose often serves as a way to illustrate popular mythological stories, paintings, and even known events, including archetypal, classical, and historical.
+It often serves as a way to illustrate popular mythological stories, paintings, and even known events, including archetypal, classical, and historical.

 Mardi Gras Balls still play a major role in the tradition of Mardi Gras today.
-With the introduction of the infamous COVID-19 virus, however, these special events have been put on hold until further notice, but this unfortunate development will not keep the resilient people of New Orleans down.
+With the introduction of the infamous COVID-19 virus, however, these special events have been put on hold until further notice.

 New Orleans is still offering attractions that are sure to keep those who are missing Mardi Gras entertained.
 For those looking for a little adventure that features a unique and up-close experience with local wildlife, Cajun Encounters is the best place to start.